google/go-cloud/internal/docs/design.md

 This document outlines important design decisions made for this repository and attempts to provide succinct rationales.

-## This is a Living Document This is a [Living
+This is a [Living Document](https://en.wikipedia.org/wiki/Living_document).
-Document](https://en.wikipedia.org/wiki/Living_document).
 The decisions in here are not set in stone, but simply describe our current thinking about how to guide the Go Cloud project.
-It can be revisited and revised at any time that makes sense.
 While it is useful to link to this document when having discussions in an issue, it is not to be used as a means of closing issues without discussion at all.
-It's entirely possible that the discussion leads to a decision that the decision and the document itself needs to be changed.
+Discussion on an issue can lead to revisions of this document.

 ## Developers and Operators